 - Lighting with a CCT of more than 6500 Kelvin is a bright bluish hue of light and is best for places where very bright illumination is needed.

-Now, that we have a fair understanding of ‘What LEDs are and their advantages over conventional lights’, we will now take you through the various types of tubes available.
+Now that we have a fair understanding of 'What LEDs are and their advantages over conventional lights,' we will now take you through the various types of tubes.

 THE BRIGHT WORLD OF T8 LED BULBS

-While making the decision of switching from fluorescent tubes to LED, you might get caught up in the nitty-gritty of T8 fixtures.
-At the worse, you may order a product that may not suit your needs.
+While deciding to switch from fluorescent tubes to LED, you might get caught up in T8 fixtures' nitty-gritty.
+At the worst, you may order a product that may not suit your needs.